Transient and Non-Degree

 An undergraduate student who wishes to attend UCF, is not working toward a degree, and has not already earned a bachelor degree, must apply to the Office of Undergraduate Admissions as a non-degree seeking student.
 Non-degree seeking applicants must follow the same application procedure and must meet the same admission requirements as transfer applicants.

 Non-degree seeking students are not eligible to receive financial aid.
 Registration is permitted on a space-available basis, and meeting minimum GPA requirements does not guarantee admission.
+Non-degree seeking applicants that have already completed a bachelor’s degree need to contact the College of Graduate Studies.

 NOTE: Your application as a non-degree seeking student will not be reviewed until official SAT or ACT score reports (if applicable), all official high school or college transcripts, and all official AICE, AP, CLEP and IB score reports (if applicable) have been received.